Hate speech laws in India: Section 295A (Section 299 of BNS)

-A book, Rangila Rasul, was published in 1927.
+A book, Rangila Rasul, was published by Rajpal Malhotra in 1924.
 The book concerned the marriages and sex life of Muhammad.
-On the basis of a complaint, the publisher was arrested but later acquitted in April 1929 because there was no law against insult to religion.
-The publisher was murdered in Court by Ilm-ud-din.
-As a result, Ilm-ud-din was honored with the honorifics 'Ghazi' and 'Shaheed'.
-As the book did not cause enmity or hatred between different religious communities, it didn't violate Section 153(A).
-The Indian Muslim community demanded a law against insult to religious feelings.
-Hence, the British Government enacted Section 295(A).
-The Select Committee before enactment of the law, stated in its report that the purpose was to punish persons who indulge in wanton vilification or attacks upon other religions or their religious figures.
-It however added that a writer might insult a religion to facilitate social reform by grabbing attention.
-Therefore, it recommended that the words with deliberate and malicious intention be inserted in the Section.
+On the basis of a complaint, the publisher was arrested and brought to trial twice, but was acquitted both times because there was no law in force at the time prohibiting insult to religion.
+As the book was deemed to not have been published with the specific intent to cause enmity or hatred between different religious communities, under Section 153A it was deemed a legal publication.
+The Indian Muslim community demanded a law against insult to religious feelings, as they understood that Section 153A did not offer this protection.
+Hence, the British Government enacted Section 295A in 1927.
+The Select Committee, before enactment of the law, stated in its report that the purpose was to punish persons who indulge in wanton vilification or attacks upon other religions or their religious figures.
+They did account for the fact that a writer could provide an insulting treatment of a religion as a deliberate provocation in order to facilitate social reform and recommended that the words with deliberate and malicious intention be inserted in the Section accordingly.
+This law was enacted during the ongoing trials of Rajpal Malhotra but was not retroactive, so he was ultimately freed in 1928.

+The publisher, having survived two previous assassination attempts, was murdered by Ilm-ud-din in his own publishing shop in 1929.
+As a result, Ilm-ud-din was arrested, tried and executed despite appeals submitted by Muhammad Ali Jinah, who would later found Pakistan.
+After his execution Ilm-ud-din was considered by some members of his religion, especially those in the areas which would eventually become Pakistan, as a martyr and mentioned with honorifics such as 'Ghazi' and 'Shaheed'.